BinaryChaosTV/SARndbox/README.md

 Taken from the following page: [Software Installation](https://web.cs.ucdavis.edu/~okreylos/ResDev/SARndbox/index.html)

 This page holds complete, step-by-step installation and set-up instructions for the AR Sandbox software, starting from a blank desktop PC with an Nvidia GeForce graphics processing unit (GPU).
 These instructions are based on the current version of the Linux Mint operating system.
-Due to increasing weirdness in recent versions of Mac OS X (starting with version 10.7), we can no longer recommend Mac computers and Mac OS X to drive AR Sandbox installations.

 Installation steps 1 to 5 install Linux and the AR Sandbox software, including its underlying Vrui and Kinect packages.